 Administrative Law Course Code LAWF 3900 Section Number 01 Instructor Dr Blair Major Course is open to 2L Course is required Semester fall Credits 3 Days and Times Tuesday and Thursday at 10:00 to 11:20 a.m.
-Assessment Method 30% written assignmer 70% final exam nt Materials Van Harten et al, Administrative Law: Cases, Text and Materials, 8th edn (Toronto: Emond Montgomery, 2022) Additional materials will be provided through Moodle.
-Calendar Description Students are introduced to the general structure of administrative decision-making in Canada: how public administrators obtain power and how that power is exercised both at the level of individual adjudication and at the level of the establishment of public policy.
+Assessment Method 25% in-term assignmer 75% final exam nt Materials Heckman, et al, eds, Administrative Law: Cases, Text and Materials , 8th edn (Toronto: Emond Montgomery, 2022) Additional materials may be provided through Moodle Calendar Description Students are introduced to the general structure of administrative decision-making in Canada: how public administrators obtain power and how that power is exercised both at the level of individual adjudication and at the level of the establishment of public policy.
 This course also provides an introduction to the checks which courts place on the exercise of administrative power.
 Students discuss the procedures that courts require of administrative agencies and public officials as well as the substantive grounds on which courts may review the decisions of administrative agencies and public officials.
 Other Information Administrative agencies are a significant part of government.
 They make decisions that affect all of us in diverse areas such as immigration, human rights, communications, social benefits, environmental protection, labour relations, access to natural resources, freedom of information, and licensing.
 This course will examine the constraints on and judicial oversight of administrative decision-makers.
 The course focuses on procedural and substantive grounds for judicial review.

+Administrative Law

+Course Code LAWF 3900 Section Number 01

+Instructor Professor Mark Mancir ni

+Course is open to 2L Course is required

+Semester winter Credits 3

+Days and Times Monday and Wednesd ay at 11:30 a.m. to 12:50 0 p.m.

+Assessment Method TBC

+Materials TBC

-Administrative Law Course Code LAWF 3900 Section Number 01 Instructor Professor Mark Mancini Course is open to 2L Course is required Semester winter Credits 3 Days and Times Monday and Wednesd ay at 11:30 a.m. to 12:50 0 p.m.
-Assessment Method 10% hot-seat participate 90% final exam tion Materials Heckman et al, Administrative Law: Cases, Text and Materials, 8th edn (Toronto: Emond Montgomery, 2022) Additional materials may be provided through Moodle Calendar Description Students are introduced to the general structure of administrative decision-making in Canada: how public administrators obtain power and how that power is exercised both at the level of individual adjudication and at the level of the establishment of public policy.
+Calendar Description Students are introduced to the general structure of administrative decision-making in Canada: how public administrators obtain power and how that power is exercised both at the level of individual adjudication and at the level of the establishment of public policy.
 This course also provides an introduction to the checks which courts place on the exercise of administrative power.
 Students discuss the procedures that courts require of administrative agencies and public officials as well as the substantive grounds on which courts may review the decisions of administrative agencies and public officials.

-Other Information By the end of the course, students will understand and be able to articulate the foundation of administrative law, and the way in which the relationship between the judiciary, legislature and executive structures the judicial review analysis of administrative decisions.
-Students will understand the main branches of judicial review in administrative law, including procedural fairness, bias and substantive review.
-Students will understand and be able to work with the key legal principles of administrative law, which includes being able to articulate the principles, apply these principles to different factual situations, critically analyse the legal sources relevant to these principles, and reflect on the evolution of these principles.
+Other Information

+Evidence

-Evidence Course Code LAWF 3920 Section Number 01 Instructor Dr Robert Diab Course is open to 2L Course is required Semester Fall Credits 3 Days and Times Tuesday and Thursday at 11:30 a.m. to 12:50 p .m.
-Assessment Method 100% 3-hour open-boo k final exam Materials Stewart et al, Evidence: A Canadian Casebook, 5th edn iviateriais (Toronto: Emond Mont tgomery, 2020) This course is an examination of the fundamental concepts of evidence law, including the traditional rules as compared to the emerging principled ap proach, and such core a nd primary topics as Calendar Description the adversary system; relevance and discretion nary exclusion; privilege; burdens of p roof; character evidence ; judicial notice; competence and compellability; examination of witnesses; hear and opinion evidence.
+Course Code LAWF 3920 Section Number 01

+Instructor Dr Robert Diab

+Course is open to 2L Course is required

+Semester Fall Credits 3

+Days and Times Tuesday and Thursday at 11:30 a.m. to 12:50 p .m.

+Assessment Method 100% 3-hour open-boo k final exam

+Materials Stewart et al, Evidence: A Canadian Casebook, 5th edn

+iviateriais (Toronto: Emond Mont tgomery, 2020)

+Calendar Description This course is an examination of the fundamental concepts of evidence law, including the traditional rules as compared to the emerging principled approach, and such core and primary topics as the adversary system; relevance and discretionary exclusion; privilege; burdens of proof; character evidence; judicial notice; competence and compellability; examination of witnesses; hearsay; and opinion evidence.

 Other Information